A wide area network (WAN) is a telecommunications or computer network that extends over a large geographical distance.

-A wide Area Network suits an individual, a Company or Organization that operates different location that are separated by large geographical distances, it will be a matter of necessity to connect these individual locations so as to share, exchange and manager data or communication.
-To achieve this, the organisation needs a Telecommunication Service Provider (TSP) to interconnect the LANs at the different locations.
+A Wide Area Network suits an individual, a Company or Organization that operates different location that is separated by large geographical distances, it will be a matter of necessity to connect these individual locations so as to share, exchange and manager data or communication.
+To achieve this, the organization needs a Telecommunication Service Provider (TSP) to interconnect the LANs at the different locations.